 While EARN is designed to support employers in their efforts to recruit, hire, retain and advance employees with disabilities, we often receive inquiries from job seekers with disabilities as well.
 The following are resources that can help people with disabilities in their employment pursuits.

 American Job Centers

 American Job Centers assist job seekers with and without disabilities in finding employment through job banks, publications and other resources.
 They provide job search assistance, access to computers and help with resume development.
-Formerly known as “One Stop Career Centers,” American Job Centers often have staff on site called “Disability Program Navigators” (DPN) who can help people with disabilities locate services and supports.
-DPNs can also provide information on the effect earned income might have on Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) and Medicaid benefits.
+Formerly known as “One Stop Career Centers,” American Job Centers can help job seekers locate services and supports.

 Click on the link below to access the American Job Centers’ Service Locator.
 Simply enter your zip code to find the addresses and phone numbers of job centers in your area.

 Vocational rehabilitation (VR) organizations provide support to individuals with disabilities who are interested in working.
 They can provide assistance with career exploration and resume development, as well as finding, training for, and keeping a job.

 Use the link below to find the contact information for your state department of vocational rehabilitation.
 You should explain that you are a jobseeker with a disability looking for employment support and they will refer you to an office in your area.
 Be aware that each state has its own eligibility requirements for receiving employment supports and services.